 KWFinder Basic plan comes with 100 keyword lookups daily and each keyword research will generate 200 keyword suggestions.
 This means that you will get up to 200 related keywords based on your primary keyword!

-Step 2: Filtering the keyword suggestions
+Step 2: Finding keywords to rank by filtering the keyword suggestions

 The next step is to filter the search results based on your requirements.

 KWFinder is more than just a keyword finder tool.
 When compared to other SEO keyword research tool such as Long Tail Pro, KWFinder offers more features as a keyword finder software.
 For example, the filtering feature allows you to minimize the search results and reduce the list of keywords to a much smaller one – focusing on finding long tail keywords that are easy to rank for.

 Upon successful filtering, you will see the keyword results is minimized to a smaller list of 235 long tail keywords which are highly targeted, long tail keywords and having super low competition!